htcfreek/SimpleLapsGui/README.md

 <!--Source: https://learn.microsoft.com/de-de/powershell/module/laps/get-lapsadpassword?view=windowsserver2022-ps#-identity -->

+**How to query an other domain than my computer/user is joined to?**

+To do this please use one of the following computer name notations:

+- DNS Hostname (contains at least one '.' character)
+- `<Domain>\<Computer name>`

 **Why are no passwords found?**

 Either you don't have the permission to read them or there are no passwords stored for this computer.